What should I do if the markets drop?

 But that safety-first strategy runs headlong into a bigger risk—that you might not earn enough money to retire when you want to.

 Some of the best returns on investments in stocks are realized immediately after a big decline.
-But only those who remain invested profit from the bounceback.
+But only those who remain invested profit from the bounce back.

 Consider your saving strategies